BMW

 2018 BMW 5 Series

 CarHunch analysed 19,603 real MOT records for the 2018 BMW 5 Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2018 BMW 5 Series passes its MOT first time at 90.1%, well above the UK average of 80%, but the concerning figure is that 25.4% of these vehicles have recorded a dangerous defect at some point—nearly one in four.
 Diesel and petrol variants both perform reliably (90.6% and 91.5% pass rates respectively), though the hybrid-electric model dips to 88.2%, suggesting slightly more fragility in that powertrain.